The Top 10 Golfers of All Time | Top 10 Golfers Ever

 with Arnold Palmer and Jack Nicklaus).

-golfer in history.
-He has won all four Major
+in history.
+He has won all four Major titles, and

-titles, and he was the only man in the 20th
+he was the only man in the 20th century to win

-clocked up more than 14 million miles to play
+more than 14 million miles to play golf

 Major wins - 9